kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 images:

   - url: /staging-vs-test-environments-whats-the-differences/hero.png
-    alt: Comparing Staging vs Test Environments - What is The Main Differences
+    alt: Comparing Staging vs Testing Environments - What is The Main Differences
 ---

 The [software development lifecycle](https://www.tutorialspoint.com/sdlc/sdlc_overview.htm) clearly defines the processes for creating a high-quality application.
 It defines a series of well-structured stages to develop an application and create releases more frequently.
 These stages include how you plan your application, its analysis, design and development of the actual application, testing, [deployment](https://guruspedia.com/confidently-automate-aws-eks-cluster-deployments-with-terraform/) of your application to production, and maintenance you need to keep it up and running.